How to remove mouth sores: canker causes, types and treatment

 Are mouth sores contagious?

 Whether or not a mouth sore is contagious depends on the type you have.
-Therefore, if you have a mouth sore, you should consult a medical professional so you can determine whether it can be spread to other people.
+Therefore, if you have a mouth sore, you should consult a medical professional to determine whether it can spread to other people.
 To avoid spreading mouth sores, you should avoid touching them, maintain good hygiene by washing your hands, and avoid sharing personal items such as your toothbrush.

 Can braces cause mouth sores?